 How to Start Training with Power

-O.k.
-Great, now you have bought one of these fancy training devices, installed it ever so carefully on your bike, loaded your TrainingPeaks WKO+, figured out how to toggle between two buttons and 4 screens while riding one handed at 25mph, what the heck do you actually do with it !?
+So you’ve bought one of those fancy training devices, installed it ever so carefully on your bike, figured out how to toggle between two buttons and four screens while riding one-handed at 25 m.p.h.,—but what the heck do you actually do with all those numbers?

 The Monthly Test:

-- 20 minute warm-up, which is just riding along at a moderate pace, about 65% of your max HR.
+- 20-minute warm-up, which is just riding along at a moderate pace, about 65 percent of your max HR.

-- Then do (3) fast pedaling efforts for 100rpm for one minute each with one minute between each.
+- Then do three fast pedaling efforts for 100 rpm for one minute each with one minute easy spinning between each.

 - Then 3 minutes easy.